 People with CLL/SLL are advised to talk with a doctor about whether their symptoms require treatment, balancing the benefits of treatment with side effects associated with the available treatments.

-Recent advances in the understanding of certain genetic mutations and expressions and status of certain genes have some of the medical community (physicians and researchers) re-evaluating the 'watch and wait' policy.
+Recent advances in the understanding of certain genetic mutations and expressions and status of certain genes have some of the medical community (physicians and researchers) re-evaluating the 'active surveillance' policy.
 The healthcare community needs to determine whether earlier treatment would be of benefit to those patients with poor prognostic markers.
 Someone with poor chromosomal and genetic prognostic indicators may wish to discuss their options for the early treatment of their disease with their doctor.
 It is important to remember that even when comparing the survival curves for a bad prognostic marker versus a good one, the curves always overlap, and physicians do not know where an individual will be on the curve.

 Types of Active Targeted Treatments